Pros / T-Mobile's low prices are very kind on your wallet.

 T-Mobile is an oddball cell phone carrier.
 Led by its unapologetically brash CEO, John Legere, it’s dubbed itself “the uncarrier” and makes regular attempts to buck carrier trends.
 Initially, this meant dropping contracts, a move quickly followed by the other three big names in the industry.
 In more recent months, it’s meant the introduction of T-Mobile One, one of the best phone cell phone plans with unlimited data.

 There’s no doubt T-Mobile stands out from the crowd, but it has to – its network is weaker than what Verizon or AT&T can offer.
 Rural coverage has always been a sore point for prospective T-Mobile customers and is the reason why, for many Americans, it isn’t even a viable option.

 If you live in a city, though, it’s tough to beat.
 T-Mobile’s LTE speeds have the highest peaks in the nation, while its prices remain affordable.
 Were it not weak beyond the suburbs, we’d readily call it number 1.
-It’s one of the best cell phone carriers in the nation, though, and rightfully earns our Top Ten Reviews Silver Award.
+It’s one of the best cell phone carriers in the nation, though, and keeps coming close to the top spot.

 Coverage & Quality

 T-Mobile's weakest attribute is network coverage.
 The company has put a lot of effort into rolling out a 4G LTE network across the country, but that rollout isn't finished, and the company's rural coverage can be untenable.